-The Macintosh SE/30 provides a direct path to the microprocessor through a 120-pin Euro-DIN connector.
-The 030 Direct Slot is designed to allow you to add expansion cards, which contain electronic circuits that implement specialized functions otherwise not available on the Macintosh SE/30.
+The SE Bus is a direct data path to the microprocessor: it provides a 96-pin expansion connector inside the Macintosh SE designed for adding expansion cards.
+Expansion cards contain electronic circuits that implement specialized functions not otherwise supported by the Macintosh SE.

-For instance, some cards speed up data processing or let you run MS-DOS applications; others contain the circuitry necessary for adding peripheral devices such as custom video displays, 5.25-inch disk drives, or adaptive devices for disabled users; still others provide capabilities for supporting communication networks such as Ethernet.
+For instance, some cards speed up data processing or let you run MS-DOS applications; others contain the circuitry necessary for adding peripheral devices such as custom video displays, 5.25-inch disk drives, or adaptive devices for disabled users; still others provide capabilities for supporting communication networks such as Ethernet[®].

-The 030 Direct Slot access port on the back panel of the Macintosh SE/30 can be removed to mount connectors for peripheral devices that communicate through the 030 Direct Slot.
+The SE Bus access port on the back panel of the Macintosh SE can be removed to mount connectors for peripheral devices that communicate through the SE Bus.

-Because the 030 Direct Slot is inside the main unit, your authorized Apple dealer or representative must install any expansion card you want to add to your system.
+Because the expansion connector is inside the main unit, your authorized Apple dealer or representative must install any expansion card you want to add to your system.